- What is an external component made of?

-Caution: If the component is using specific files (data files, text files, ...), a <ComponentName>.WDO file must be created once the component is generated.
+Caution: If the component uses specific files (data files, text files, ...), a <ComponentName>.WDO file must be created once the component is generated.
 This file contains the list of external files (data files, text files, ...) used by the component.

-These files referenced in <ComponentName>.WDO will be automatically copied into the EXE directory of the project that is using the WINDEV component.
+These files referenced in <ComponentName>.WDO will be automatically copied into the EXE directory of the project that uses the WINDEV component.